 TABLE OF CONTENTS

 Growing and selling tobacco has become more than a hobby over the years.
 There is the enjoyment of planting the seeds, cultivating and curating the crop, and then being paid for your hard work.
-If you are one of these people who has aspirations for starting a tobacco company, it is important to do your due diligence.
+If you are one of these people who have aspirations for starting a tobacco company, it is important to do your due diligence.
 It’s not an easy business to get into, but loyal customers are easy to find when you fulfill a niche in the market.
 You just have to be sure that you have the tobacco licenses, the website or storefronts, and the business plan to help you when selling online.

 Is it Legal to Grow Tobacco?